Jasonlee1995/Jasonlee1995/README.md

 ### Notice
 - `AI Papers Review` repo was converted public to private recently
-  - I'll notice and pin if repo become to public again!
+  - I'll notice and pin if repo becomes public again!